dino-/epub-tools/doc/dev/notes.md

 - OSX too?

-## 2015-05-17 redesigning tryFormatting and the EN monad

-Running into a problem where we don't necessarily want all failures of any kind to be expressed as `MonadError String` any longer.
-There are at least two types of failure along the way here:

-1. a match failure of a regexp, which we don't want details on
-2. a failure to parse or execute a naming DSL instruction, we do want this reported

-`EpubTools.EpubName.Format.Format.tryFormatting` looks like this:

-      {- Try the entire list of formatters, one by one, in order, until one succeeds or none do
-      -}
-      tryFormatting :: (MonadIO m, MonadError FormatError m) => Globals -> [Formatter] -> FilePath -> m (String, FilePath) tryFormatting gs fs oldPath =
-         either throwError return $ runEN gs $ foldr mplus
-               (throwError $ FinalError $ printf "%s [ERROR No formatter found]" oldPath) $ map tryFormatter fs

 ## Found some old notesbook notes about the DSL:

 I think this was maybe about a less-flat more language-like DSL with recursive interpretation.
 But this is not how the software runs today.
 Maybe it should in the future?